jrance/chat-orchestration-codex-v2/docs/prs/PR-012_Router_Orchestration.md

      - `AskUserClarify`: set run state to `paused` with `pause_reason="router.ask_user"`; include `metadata.hitl` object on the final event.
 Return control without proceeding to a child.
      - `DefaultChild`: pick `fallback.defaultChild` (validate that it is a valid target) and continue.
      - `SafeAgent`: route to `fallback.safeAgentRef` (label or id); continue.
-     - `Error`: raise `NoRouteError("ROUTER_NO_ROUTE")` (handled by PR‑08 middleware with a structured error envelope).
+     - `Error`: raise `NoRouteError("ROUTER_NO_ROUTE")` (handled by PR-08 middleware with a structured error envelope).
   6. Emit telemetry:
      - `telemetry.router.start` with `targets`, `min_confidence`, etc.
      - `telemetry.router.decision` with raw LLM `target/confidence` and final `chosen`.
      - `telemetry.router.fallback` when a fallback is used.
   7. Continue execution at the chosen child node.

 - **Streaming**: the router does not emit partial tokens to the main Responses stream.
 Only telemetry events are emitted during routing.
-After a route is decided, the chosen child’s normal streaming continues.
+After a route is decided, the chosen child's normal streaming continues.

 - **Pause envelope** (AskUserClarify): terminate the stream with `response.completed` including metadata:
   ```json
   { "type":"response.completed",
     "response": { "id":"...", "metadata": { "hitl": { "status":"awaiting_user_input", "reason":"router.ask_user", "prompt":"Please clarify which area you need help with: Policy vs. M365." } } } }
   ```
-  The client can resume via `POST /v1/execute/{runId}/resume` (already implemented in PR‑08).
+  The client can resume via `POST /v1/execute/{runId}/resume` (already implemented in PR-08).

 ---